Are you familiar with this hair myth? “The older you get, the shorter you go!“

 Find the Right Hairstyle for Your Energy Type

-I strongly believe that your Energy Type can help determine the right style to best fit your personality!
+Your Energy Type can help determine the right hairstyle to best fit your personality!
 You can learn more about how to better express yourself through your personal style when you understand your Energy Type.